 The Affordable Care Act comes as a boon for all Americans as it helps them in accessing quality healthcare at affordable costs.
 Although it is the duty of Primary Care Physicians (PCPs) and physicians in other specialties like ENT/Otolaryngology to ensure that everyone is able to access healthcare at low costs, the ACA-based payment models may not be quite favorable.
 Most of the physicians are bent on shifting their reimbursement models and managing the financial aspects of their practices poses a real challenge.

-ENT revenue management will focus on the shift from fee-for-service (FFS) to value based payment, which will certainly turn out to be quite dramatic.
+ENT revenue management will focus on the shift from fee-for-service (FFS) to value-based payment, which will certainly turn out to be quite dramatic.
 The need of the hour is for the physicians to understand payment reform and make necessary plans to adapt to the new conditions.
-ENT billing services like all others know that the ENT physicians need high productivity along with better value.
-However, physicians cannot afford to be paid less as cost savings does not mean cost cutting but better efficiency with a reduction in duplication of services will certainly benefit most of the physicians who are still adjusting themselves to the new learning curve.
+ENT billing services like all others know that ENT physicians need high productivity along with better value.
+However, physicians cannot afford to be paid less as cost savings does not mean cost-cutting but better efficiency with a reduction in duplication of services will certainly benefit most of the physicians who are still adjusting themselves to the new learning curve.

 It is all about sharing risks and not ignoring the need to share the savings as well, which is the focus of new models including ACOs (accountable care organizations).
 That is probably why more and more private players are opting to enter into contracts that are similar to ACO ones.
 However, for small practitioners and those who practice on their own (solo), pay-for-performance models may not be the answer to value-based reimbursement.

 ENT revenue management experts feel that it is better for small practices to collect and evaluate their own outcomes.
 With the country being dotted prominently with small practices, it is not easy to find administrative mechanisms that are applicable to all these small practices because small practices are more proactive than reactive.